stats4sd/Installation-Guides/guides/Concepts/DataStructures/building-tables.md

 - `id`: The primary key.
 This typically corresponds to the 'value' of the choice in a data collection form.
 - `label`: This is typically what you would want to show in a report, or to the enumerators in a data collection form.

-**Why not just use a single column?**:

-- Once you set the value of a primary key field, that value should never change - otherwise you will break any links with related tables!
-- There are circumstances when you would want to change the label associated with a lookup item.
-For example, fixing a spelling error.
-- Your `id` and `label` will likely be used for different purposes and so should have different properties.
-  - Your `label` might include spaces, capitalisation etc, to make it good for labels in reports or dashboards.
-  - Your `id` might be a shorter string without spaces, or maybe an integer - something that is not as easy to read, but that is much more useful for programming.

 Most lookup tables just need these columns.
 If you are working in multiple languages, you might have 1 label column per language.
 For example: `label_english`, `label_swahili`, `label_spanish`.

 ### Lookup table, or not?